14 Top-Rated Weekend Getaways from Los Angeles

 6. Mammoth Lakes

-If you are interested in skiing in California, Mammoth Mountain is one of the state's best snow resorts.
+If you are interested in skiing in California, Mammoth Mountain is one of the state's best ski resorts.
 Depending on the weather, the resort is sometimes open well into the summer for skiing (in 2017, it stayed open until August).
-It's on the eastern side of the Sierra Nevada Mountains and has 150 runs serviced by 28 lifts plus a terrain park.
+The normal ski season is from November through June.
+It's on the eastern side of the Sierra Nevada Mountains and has 175 runs serviced by 25 lifts plus a terrain park.

 This is a four-season resort, so when it's not snowy, the Mammoth Lakes area is a great place for camping, hiking, mountain biking, and other outdoor adventure sports.
 The lakes and streams are also perfect for fishing.
 The resort runs several chairlifts during the summer to accommodate hikers and mountain bikers.